padloc/padlock-cloud/README.md

 Now the `hostname` and `port` portion of the URL will obviously differ based on the environment.
 By default, the app will simply use the value provided by the `Host` header of the incoming request.
-But the `Host` header can easily be faked and unless the server is running behind a reverse proxy that sets the it to the correct value, this opens the app up to a vulnerability we call 'link spoofing'.
-Let's say an attacker sends an authentication request to our server using a targets email address, but changes the `Host` header to a server that he controls.
-The email that is sent to the target will now contain a link that points to the attackers server instead of our own and once the user clicks the link the attacker is in possession of the activation token which can in turn be used to activate the authentication token he already has.
+But the `Host` header can easily be faked and unless the server is running behind a reverse proxy that sets it to the correct value, this opens the app up to a vulnerability we call 'link spoofing'.
+Let's say an attacker sends an authentication request to our server using a targets email address, but changes the `Host` header to a server that he or she controls.
+The email that is sent to the target will now contain a link that points to the attacker's server instead of our own and once the user clicks the link the attacker is in possession of the activation token which can in turn be used to activate the authentication token he or she already has.
 There is a simple solution for this: Explicitly provide a base URL to be used for constructing links when starting up the server.
 The `runserver` command provides the `--base-url` flag for this.
 It is recommended to use this option in production